 Air conditioner and heater: a “Heat Pump” does both

 The “Heat Pump Air Conditioner” option, a Dometic Cool Cat 10,500BTU unit, requires 120V power (which for most people means you have to be plugged into shore power) and the fan is a bit on the loud side but we decided to get it anyway.
-So far we have only used it briefly.
-It works, but like all heat pumps it has its limitations: if the outside air temperature is up into the 90’s it probably won’t cool the air as much as you might like, and at temperatures below freezing it certainly won’t warm the air up into the 70’s.
-But it will help.
-I have yet to pass final judgement on whether or not it was worth CDN$1,395.
+It can work well, but like all heat pumps it has its limitations: if the outside air temperature is up into the 90’s it probably won’t cool the air as much as you might like, and at temperatures below freezing it certainly won’t warm the air up into the 70’s.
+But it will help, a lot!
+We’ve decided it was worth the CDN$1,395 we paid.

 Note that the Alto comes standard with the Truma Combi eco space heater and water heater that can run on electric, electric and propane, or only propane.
 It works very well.
-Don’t expect instant hot water; it heats up the fastest using propane, on electric only it takes an hour or so to heat up the water tank and that is beyond the capacity of the stock battery.
-Most Alto owner use it on propane; I’ve only used it on electricity.
+Don’t expect instant hot water; it heats up the fastest using propane, on electric on the maximum setting, “Boost”, it takes a half hour or so to heat up the water tank and that is beyond the capacity of the stock battery.
+Most Alto owners probably run their heater on propane; I usually run it on electricity.

 The optional microwave occupies some of the storage space above the kitchen counter, and it’s relatively small, but for the additional CDN$195 we are glad we have it.
-It also requires 120V power so it won’t operate off the stock 12V battery, you need shorepower.
-However we had aftermarket lithium ion batteries installed as part of our solar system so we can use the microwave at any time (details coming in a future blog post).
+It also requires 120V power so it requires the optional inverter to run off the stock 12V battery.
+Because we had aftermarket lithium ion batteries and a 3000W inverter installed as part of our solar system we can use the microwave at any time.

 Since the goal was to be 100% electric — no propane! — I got the Dometic 12V fridge that cannot be run on propane.
 It is CDN$225 less expensive than the fridge that can run on propane or electric.
 The advantages of the electric-only fridge are that it has slightly more interior capacity (4.1 cu ft vs. 3.7) and you don’t have to be concerned about getting the trailer level to operate it like you do when using propane to power the fridge.
 With our aftermarket solar/battery system I just leave the fridge on all the time, even when on the road, and don’t worry about it.